Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Design Examples

 {in which both the numerator and denominator are evaluated when only source 2 is excited.
 The cost function takes the form:}

 {In this example, both $a$ and $b$ are set to be 1 so that the two cases have equal weightings.}

 Based on the proposed cost function (\ref{eq_caseC_3}), optimization in MATLAB and simulation in COMSOL are carried out.
 A total of $2M+1=61$ azimuthal modes are included in the optimization process.
-The electric field plots, along with the required admittance profiles, are shown in Fig. \ref{fig_caseC} (a) and (b) respectively.
+The electric field plots, along with the required purely imaginary admittance profiles, are shown in Fig. \ref{fig_caseC} (a) and (b) respectively.
+Under the excitation of source 1, the power in the $m = 0$ mode constitutes 77\% of the total power in the outer region.
+Under the excitation of source 2, the power in the $m = 2$ mode constitutes 79\% of the total power in the outer region.
 The synthesized multi-functional device successfully transforms source 1 to an $m=0$ field.
 It also transforms source 2 to an $m=2$ field.

+Cross-sectional views of the electric field when the device is excited by source 1 are shown in Fig. \ref{fig_caseC_quant} (a) and (b).
+Due to the larger portion of undesired ($m \neq 0$) modes, the simulated field does not as closely match the desired field as in the previous examples.
+Although in Fig. \ref{fig_caseC_quant} (b) there are more oscillations in the simulated field, the averaged value still agrees with the desired field with an $m=0$ azimuthal dependence.
+Similarly, cross-sectional views of the electric field when the device is excited by source 2 are shown in Fig. \ref{fig_caseC_quant} (c) and (d).
+As can be seen in Fig.\ref{fig_caseC_quant} (d), the real part of the electric field undergoes two complete sinusoidal variation from $\phi = -\pi$ to $+\pi$, as expected for an $m=2$ cylindrical mode.

 This device may be a promising antenna feed for multi-channel orbital angular momentum-based links, and Multi-Input Multi-Output (MIMO) antennas in general.
 More importantly, it demonstrates the power and the feasibility of the proposed framework to realize arbitrary field transformation.